When you are desperate for cash

 1. Sell your stuff.

 Look through everything you own and find things you no longer use but are still in good condition.
 Once you have all the items together, you can have a garage sale, if weather permits.
 Or, you may be able to sell certain items such as baby clothes to a second hand store, if the clothes are in good condition.
 Consider consigning some of your own clothes to a consignment store, but keep in mind that it can take from 60 to 90 days to get some cash in.
-You could also sell your stuff online such as eBay, but again, it may take several days to get paid.
+You could also sell your stuff online on a site such as eBay, but again, it may take several days to get paid.

 2. Try a pawnshop.